Vunnupyx/clight/BASE-IMAGE-CHANGELOG.md

 ### Fixed

-- [DIGMDCLGHT-97](https://jira.app.dmgmori.com/browse/DIGMDCLGHT-97) Fix IPv6 addresse collisions if to many MDC Flex devices are in the same network.
+- [DIGMDCLGHT-97](https://jira.app.dmgmori.com/browse/DIGMDCLGHT-97) Fix IPv6 address collisions if to many MDC Flex devices are in the same network.